turingschool/curriculum/tutorials/web_services/api.markdown

 #### Filtering Data

 When you use `respond_with` to output JSON or XML, it will, by default, dump all the attributes.
 Next we will look at how to filter these attributes from the model layer.

+## Exercises

+1. Modify `ArticlesController` so all actions use `respond_with` and can speak XML, JSON, and HTML.
+2. Make similar changes to `CommentsController`
+3. CHALLENGE: Use http-console (https://github.com/cloudhead/http-console) to interact with the application using JSON

 ## Resources